Xunnamius/hashnav/Docs/Documentation.md

 ###History <a name="HistoryTracking"></a>Tracking
 To enable history tracking, make sure to include the `HashNav.History` module in your webpages.

-What history tracking actually does is take the current hash data object (via [getStoredHashData()](#PMI-getStoredHashData "Jump to it!")) and push it onto a private "history" array.
-This means accessing history data is the same as accessing the currently stored hash data object, except in the past tense.
+When enabled, HashNav will take the current hash data object (via [getStoredHashData()](#PMI-getStoredHashData "Jump to it!")) and push it onto a private "history" array.
+This means all history entries are really just stored hash data objects representing mini "snapshots" in time.
 Using the [history methods](#PMI-history "Jump to it!") or [navigateTo()](#PMI-navigateTo "Jump to it!"), one can turn back the clock and restore any previous state in the web application's history.
 However, be aware that when a hash change occurs that the parser refuses to acknowledge as [legal](#HowHashesAreParsed "Jump to it!"), it will **not** be logged internally (but it *will* be logged in the browser).

 Do <a name="vci"></a>note that History Tracking allows some of the more powerful parameter filtering capabilities of the [registerObserver()](#PMI-registerObserver "Jump to it!") and [observe()](#DMI-observe "Jump to it!") methods to work.
 Disabling history tracking will cripple both methods' [parameter filtering capabilities](#ObserverTriggers "Jump to it!"), so beware.